sagedemage/setup_kubernetes_cluster/README.md

 kubectl port-forward service/prometheus-mongodb-exporter 9216
 ```

-Curl the metrics of the Prometheus Mongodb Exporter
+Curl the metrics of the Prometheus MongoDB Exporter
 ```
 curl http://127.0.0.1:9216/metrics
 ```